 You can tire your puppy out with age-appropriate exercise, training and daily playtime, and a tired puppy is more likely to sleep than chew.

 Your puppy may need a few beds over their lifetime, according to their age and stage and needs.
 While your puppy is young, and until you learn about their chewing temperament, use a simple bed that is practical and difficult for a puppy to chew.
-The Snooza TUFF Snuggler - extremely strong with a durable exterior and reversible mat - is a great option.
+The Snooza Ultra-Tuff Lounger Black - extremely strong and available in a range of sizes is a great option.